Mike24mn/weekend-react-gallery/INSTRUCTIONS.md

 For this project, you will create a gallery page to share pictures of things that are important to you.

 Users should be able to:
 * Click on a gallery item to toggle between seeing its image or description text.

+// SIM TO WHAT WE DID IN GROUP PROJECT

 * Click on a gallery item's "like" button to add a "like" to an image.

 ### Required Architecture: